Advanced Driving Schools

 - Any make of open-top car (convertible, T-top or Targa top) with factory installed rollover protection meets our standard.
 On track, the convertible top must be in the "up" position or the removable components latched in place.
 If the open-top car does not have factory installed rollover protection, a roll bar or roll cage must be installed.
 In that case it can run with the top down with the removable components not in place.
 It is up to you to ensure that the roll bar or cage meets generally accepted standards for such equipment, such as those of CASC-OR.
 A roll bar must also meet the “broom stick rule”, namely that the driver’s helmeted head is below a broom resting on the top of the windshield and the roll bar.
 In the case of a rollover in an open car, there is a danger of losing a limb or a hand unless arm restraints are employed.

-- Vehicles that may not/not participate include: Open-wheeled cars, trucks (including light trucks), vans (including minivans), SUVs, cross-overs, military vehicles, delivery vehicles, three-wheeled vehicles, motorcylces, etc. Basically anything that isn't a coupe, gran coupe (i.e. sedan without a b-pillar), sedan, station wagon, hatch back, or compact.
+- Vehicles that may not/not participate include: Open-wheeled cars, trucks (including light trucks), vans (including minivans), non-BMW SUV, cross-overs, military vehicles, delivery vehicles, three-wheeled vehicles, motorcylces, etc. Basically anything that isn't a coupe, gran coupe (i.e. sedan without a b-pillar), sedan, station wagon, hatch back, compact, or BMW SUV.
 Please note Trillium reserves the right to restrict any vehicle from participation if we believe there is an unacceptable safety risk to either the driver and/or other participants.

-- For 2019/202, we are allowing helmets that meet the SA2010 standard, or later).
+- For 2022, we are allowing helmets that meet the SA2015 standard, or later).
 A very limited number of loaner helmets are available at the track.
 Motorcycle helmet are not allowed.
 Please note an 'M' helmet does not mean motorspot.
 It means 'M'otorcycle.

 - The driver and passenger seat belts must be equal.
 This means if your driver seat has a 5-point harness, your passenger seat must also have a 5-point harness.